 Next Steps invites theatre companies and graduate schools to hold auditions and interviews at every KCACTF festival.

-The CWRU/CPH MFA Acting Program looks for committed and bold young artists who possess a love of language, empathy for the human experience, a vivid imagination, curiosity and the desire to develop the necessary physical and vocal skills for a successful and sustained career in the ever-evolving arts scene.
-The intimate class size allows the program the flexibility to tailor curriculum and performance experiences to suit the specific training needs of each class.
+Every two years, eight actors are chosen from the hundreds who audition nationwide to join this rigorous three-year conservatory program.
+The CWRU/CPH MFA Acting Program admits committed young artists who possess a love of language, empathy for the human experience, a vivid imagination and the desire to develop the necessary physical and vocal skills for a successful and sustained career in the ever-evolving performing arts scene.
+The intimate class size enables the program to tailor curriculum and performance experiences to suit the specific training needs of each class.

 - Two years of rigorous conservatory training including Acting, Voice, Speech & Dialects, Movement, Period Styles, Acting for the Camera